Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 The next step is often selecting a color combination from a color picker such as Adobe Color CC using different rules, or modern color palettes such as the Google Material Design one at Color – Style – Material design guidelines.
 There are other specifics that you may want to learn about, such as “safe colors” for web usage and the like—that’s a handy essay that covers some of those—Colors in web design.

-Fonts, stylistic elements, images, transitions would follow later on.
+Fonts, stylistic elements, images, and transitions would follow later on.

 Ensuring that your design is consistent is important.
 This conveys trust through the look-and-feel and increases the retention rate of your visitors during the browsing process.